-Fraud Controls in the Paratransit Taxi Reimbursement Program – Follow Up
+Fraud Controls in the Paratransit Zero-Fare MetroCard Program – Follow Up

 In 2015, OIG conducted a follow-up review to monitor the extent to which Paratransit had implemented the five agreed-to recommendations in our August 2014 report.
-During this follow-up, described more fully below, we found that Paratransit not implemented the recommendations.
+During this follow-up we found that Paratransit had not implemented the recommendations.
 Apprised of these preliminary findings in 2016, the new President of NYC Transit re-committed the agency to implementing the remaining agreed-to recommendations, and provided a timeline of the newly planned efforts to do so.